 People don’t like to talk about competition in the nonprofit world.

-When an organization is clear about who it is, what it stands for, and what makes it different from other similar organizations, that organization is in a better position to raise more money, attract more committed supporters, and, surprisingly, to collaborate more effectively with other organizations for the benefit of everyone.
+Because when your organization is clear about what it stands for and what makes it different from others, you’re not only in a better position to raise more money and attract more committed supporters but, surprisingly, you collaborate more effectively with your competition to maximize each other’s impact.

-I say surprisingly because the organization that has clearly defined its competitive landscape and has positioned itself as different (or better) than others around it seems to be adopting the cutthroat culture I mentioned above.
-Yet, an organization that has taken the time to clearly unearth what makes it special also knows what it brings to the table.
-Clearly differentiated organizations are in a better position to collaborate because they don’t try to do everything — they focus on what they themselves do best and then help their partners shine as well.
+I say surprisingly because on the surface it would seem that the organization that calls out their competition exhibits a cutthroat mentality.
+In reality, they have a clear understanding of what they uniquely bring to the table.
+Clearly differentiated organizations are in a better position to collaborate because they don’t try to do everything—they focus on what they themselves do best and then help their partners shine as well.

 Being honest about competition, identifying your competitors, and articulating what makes you different shouldn’t be seen as an aggressive or hostile tactic.
 Indeed, it may be the thing that helps your organization become the best possible partner.